soundpress/nycadministrativecode/docs/c10/index.rst

    (2) If the estate or trust has no federal distributable net income for the taxable year, the share of each beneficiary in the city fiduciary adjustment shall be in proportion to his or her share of the estate or trust income for such year, under local law or the governing instrument, which is required to be distributed currently and any other amounts of such income distributed in such year.
 Any balance of the city fiduciary adjustment shall be allocated to the estate or trust.

 (d) Alternate attribution of modifications.
 The tax commission may by regulation establish such other method or methods of determining to whom the items comprising the fiduciary adjustment shall be attributed, as may be appropriate and equitable.
 Such method may be used by the fiduciary in his or her discretion whenever the allocation of the fiduciary adjustment pursuant to subdivision (c) of this section would result in an inequity which is substantial both in amount and in relation to the amount of the fiduciary adjustment.

+(e) Additional modifications.

+   (1) For any taxable year beginning after December thirty-first, two thousand seventeen, and before January first, two thousand twenty-six, to the extent that the estate or trust claimed a deduction for taxes under section 164 of the internal revenue code that was limited to ten thousand dollars as provided in section 164(b)(6)(B) or was denied as a result of section 164(b)(6)(A), there shall be subtracted the taxes paid or accrued in that taxable year by an estate or trust that the estate or trust was not able to deduct for federal income tax purposes because of such limitation or denial, other than state and local sales taxes and income taxes described in paragraph one of subdivision (c) of section 11-1715 of this subchapter.
+In determining the makeup of the ten thousand dollars of deduction claimed by the estate or trust under section 164 of the internal revenue code, it shall be presumed that the ten thousand dollars of deduction first comprises the state and local sales taxes or income taxes the estate or trust accrued or paid during the taxable year.

+   (2) For any taxable year beginning after December thirty-first, two thousand seventeen, and before January first, two thousand twenty-six, there shall be subtracted the miscellaneous itemized deductions as described in and limited by section 67 of the internal revenue code (but excluding the deductions described in subsection (e) of section 67), but determined without regard to subsection (g) of such section.

+   (3) For any taxable year, there shall be added the amount of any deduction allowed pursuant to section 199A of the internal revenue code.